EasyG0ing1/alexa-assistant-instructions/fresh_install.md

 ![Enable "Display Interface"](screenshots/skill-setup-part1-fig4.png)

+8. Click the "Save Interfaces" button.

-8. Click the 'JSON Editor' on the left hand side.
+9. Click the 'JSON Editor' on the left hand side.

 ![Click 'JSON Editor'.](screenshots/skill-setup-part1-fig5.png)

-9. Copy the text below into the "JSON Editor" box (replacing the previous contents of that box).
+10. Copy the text below into the "JSON Editor" box (replacing the previous contents of that box).

     ```
     {